-- 1. Physically insert the blade into the slot. - 2.
-Ensure that blades/mezzanines/cabinets have power. - 3.
-Ensure that an xtalive command to all required blades succeeds. - 4.
-Clear alerts on the blade(s) by running the xtclear_link_alerts blade_ID,... command. - 5.
-Add the blade(s) to the HSN by running the xtwarmswap --add blade_ID,... command.
-Note that this command automatically runs a mini-xtdiscover command once the warm swap steps have completed successfully.
-No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 6.
-Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade_ID,... command on the SMW.
+- 6. Add the blade(s) to the HSN by executing the xtwarmswap --add blade_ID, . . . command.
+Note that this command automatically executes a mini-xtdiscover command once the warm swap steps have completed successfully.
+No additional manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 7.
+Boot the nodes on the blade(s) by executing the xtcli boot CNLO blade_ID, ... command on the SMW.

-Because the xtwarmswap --add command cold starts the added blade, the time it takes to bring the blade back into service includes about 10 minutes for the cold start and about 60 seconds for the link-recovery handling.
+Because the xtwarmswap --add command initializes the added blades, the time to return the blades back to service is about 10 minutes, including the time to initialize the blades, run the BIOS on the nodes, and initialize the links to the blades.

-6.29 Changing the Location to Log syslog-ng Information
+6.31 Changing the Location to Log syslog-ng Information

 Syslog messages from the service partition are only present on the SMW in /var/opt/cray/log/sessionid.
 The log system does not support customization of the configuration files, but if you wish to have custom log formats, you may configure the log system to forward all system logs from the SMW to your site-provided log server.
-See the intro_llm(8) and CLEinstall.conf(5) man pages for more information.
+See the intro llm(8) and CLEinstall.conf(5) man pages for more information.

-6.30 Cray Lightweight Log Management (LLM) System
+6.32 Cray Lightweight Log Management (LLM) System